DFE-Digital/claim-additional-payments-for-teaching/README.md

 When the new code deploys, you'll need to run your migration on the live service by [running a live console](#running-a-live-console).

+## Generating Code Coverage report

+Simplecov gem has been installed and the report is generated from a successful run by running the following command `bundle exec rspec`.
+For a more detailed report click on the generated link.

 ## Deployment

 ### Development